 Lastly, complaints must be dealt with swiftly and properly so that justice will be served for both the landlord and tenant.

 We hope the law will really benefit millions of Filipino families still renting houses.

-PMT Forum: Property and Real Estate Discussion
+Join the PMT Forum: Property and Real Estate Discussion